huaanth/Sudoku-Solver/README.md

 # Sudoku-Solver
-A program that randomly generates a sudoku puzzle and is able to solve it
+A sudoku-solver that uses python to randomly generate a board and solves it using backtracking and recursion.